 Version Effective Date Author Summary of Changes 1.6.1 18/08/2009 AEMO Update to reflect change of governance from NEMMCO to AEMO.
-1.0.1 13, 00, 2003 , LIVIO Update the version number and release date to retain version numbering with the other B2B Procedures.
+Update the version number and release date to retain version numbering with the other B2B Procedures.
 Minor updates to sections 1.2, to align clauses with the other B2B Procedures.
 Issued as Determination - Effective 25 November 2009 1.7 17/03/2010 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
 Graphical updates to diagrams.
 Update Clause 1.6.
 Updates to all clauses Section 6 Issued as Final Determination - effective 26 May 2010 1.7a 15/07/2011 AEMO Updated version number to 1.7a and release date to retain version numbering with other B2B Procedures.
 Updated procedure to facilitate further extension of contestability to small business customers in Tasmania.
 1.8 15/08/2011 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
 Updates to Clause 3.5, 5.8 and Section 6.
 1.9 06/11/2012 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
 Update to clause 1.6 a. for Meter Data Providers.
 2.0 13/11/2013 AEMO Updates to capture QC 776 CSND Project Changes 2.1 15/05/2014 AEMO Update reference for Service Paperwork Reference Table 2.2 21/11/2014 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
 3.0 06/03/2017 AEMO Updates as part of the following: National Electricity Amendment (Expanding Competition in Metering and Related Services) Rule 2015 No. 12; National Electricity Amendment (Embedded Networks) Rule 2015 No. 15; and National Electricity Amendment (Updating the Electricity B2B Framework) Rule 2016 No. 6.
 3.1 01/12/2017 AEMO Updated for IEC B2B Errata 3.2 01/02/2019 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
 3.3 10/12/2019 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.
-3.4 TBA AEMO Updated to change file size and transaction number limits in clause 5.8(a).
+3.3.1 1/1/2021 AEMO Updated version numbers and release date to retain version numbering with other B2B Procedures.